AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 # Google-capstone-case-study
 ## Background ##

-This is a case study for the Google analytics certificate which focuses on a high-tech manufacturer named Bellabeat.
+This is a case study for the Google analytics certificate which focuses on a health app tech manufacturer named Bellabeat.
 The purpose of this case study is to allow the analyst to analyse the provided datasets and utilize Google’s 6 step data analysis process to identify possible growth opportunities for the company to expand.

 ## 1. ASK ##
 This first phase involves defining the problem by asking the right question and thinking in a structured way